Enkora/coffeescript-php/README.md

 # CoffeeScript PHP

 A port of the [CoffeeScript](http://jashkenas.github.com/coffee-script/) compiler to PHP.

+Updating compatibility up to PHP 8.2.

 ## Status